JohnDzialo/lambda-deploy/README.md

 ## Code Example

-Edit the .lambda-deploy.yml with proper confiuration settings for your deployment
+Edit the .lambda-deploy.yml with proper configuration settings for your deployment

 python lambda-deploy.py --env dev